maximXbs/backbone.marionette/docs/marionette.collectionviewadvanced.md

 The `buildChildView` is responsible for taking the ChildView class and instantiating it with the appropriate data.
-This method takes three parameters and returns a view instance to be used as thechild view.
+This method takes three parameters and returns a view instance to be used as the child view.

 ```javascript
 buildChildView: function(child, ChildViewClass, childViewOptions){